-When you file a 1040 income tax form or any federal tax form, you give up the rights to your most private and sensitive financial information to the IRS.
+When you file a 1040 income tax form or any federal tax form, you give up the right to your most private and sensitive financial information to the IRS.
 The IRS can then use these documents as evidence against you in a court of law, which can then force you to prove all expenses, deductions and credits that you claimed on your tax form.
 If you cannot prove such expenses, deductions and credits, you will end up paying a lot more money to the IRS, or even be sentenced to lengthy prison terms.

-This can add up to 9 years for each IRS 1040 income tax form or other tax document.
 Since the IRS usually waits until a taxpayer has filed several years of income tax forms before charging them, this can easily add up to more years in prison than the maximum sentence of many violent crime laws.

 You also give up your Fifth Amendment constitutional right to be silent and not give any information to the government that they could use to put you in prison.

-By contrast, if you do not file a 1040 income tax "confession trap" form, there is a much less chance (which you'll see in Step 3) that the IRS may charge you with "willful failure to file a tax return" under IRC § 7203, which carries a potential one-year prison term.
+By contrast, if you do not file a 1040 income tax "confession trap" form, there is much less chance (which you'll see in Step 3) that the IRS may charge you with "willful failure to file a tax return" under IRC § 7203, which carries a potential one-year prison term.

 Despite this threat, you cannot be convicted of "willful failure to file" charges when: